joaopbugarin/joaopbugarin/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; In love with sciences, tech, and coding for a living.
 It's all about the project.
-- 😄 Pronouns: He / Him / His
+- 😄 &nbsp; Pronouns: He / Him / His
 - 🎓 &nbsp; Studying Integrated Master in Electrical and Computer Engineering at FEUP - Universidade do Porto
 - 🌱 &nbsp; Currently focused on React, MySQL and MongoDB, but open to new challenges.
 - 💬 &nbsp; Ask me about arts, movies and music as well!